Decentralised possibilistic inference with applications to target tracking: Introduction

+In subsequent work \cite{cai2024robust}, we extend the present framework to labelled multi-Bernoulli multi-target tracking.
+In contrast, this paper makes the foundational contribution: it develops a distributed possibilistic fusion rule and proves that, under stated conditions, repeated decentralised fusion recovers the corresponding centralised (``oracle'') result.
+The tracking study included here is intentionally controlled to validate the fusion behaviour and its information-loss properties, whereas \cite{cai2024robust} addresses additional multi-target modelling and algorithmic layers beyond the fusion operator.

-The structure of this article is as follows: An introduction to possibility theory is given in Section~\ref{sec:possibilityTheory} before summarising the method of \cite{Houssineau2021linear} in Section~\ref{sec:multiTargetTracking}.
-Our approach to sensor fusion is then detailed in Section~\ref{sec:sensorFusion} and assessed on simulated data in Section~\ref{sec:simulations}.
+The structure of this article is as follows: An introduction to possibility theory is given in Section~\ref{sec:possibilityTheory}.
+The main result of the article is stated and proved in Section~\ref{sec:decentralisedBayesianInference}.
+In order to illustrate this result for a non-trivial inference problem, we review the possibilistic Bernoulli filter in Section~\ref{sec:BernoulliFilter}, detail the corresponding sensor fusion methodology in Section~\ref{sec:sensorFusion}, and assess its performance on simulated data in Section~\ref{sec:simulations}.
 The article concludes in Section~\ref{sec:conclusion}.